tsepton/nuforc-data-scrapper/README.md

 ```
 You should now have a `data.csv` file inside `<project folder>`.

-## Missing data
+## Future Work

 Currently, latitude and longitude of the reports are missing.
-Old dataset from [this repo](https://github.com/planetsig/ufo-reports) happened to have this data, but it seems NUFORC website has taken down these information.
+They need to be extrapolated from the city of the report.